markaleksanderh/skillshare-week-one/README.md

 2. Become familiar with using the Terminal to create files and navigate through directories.
 3. Become familiar with the basics of HTML and CSS by creating a static blog style webpage.

+There is quite a lot to cover here so if we spend two weeks going over it that's fine!

+***

 ## Setup

 This week we're going to begin learning the basics of HTML and CSS, but first we need to install three applications.